Norway men's national ice hockey team: History

 The appointment of Ronald Pettersson as head coach in 1980 heralded an era of Swedish influence on Norway's international ice hockey.
 For the next nine years, four Swedish coaches in a row took charge of a team that proved to be highly unstable.
 For Pettersson, the 1981 World Championships were a disappointment.
 Wins against Yugoslavia and Japan were barely enough to avoid relegation from Pool B. His successor, Arne Strömberg, experienced similar difficulties.
 At the 1982 World Championships, an otherwise strong performance was blighted by losses against newly promoted China and Austria.

 The next Swedish import was Hans Westberg in 1982, whose unorthodox methods lead Norway to the 1984 Winter Olympics.
 Expectations ahead of the Olympic tournament were only partially met, the 3–3 draw against the United States being the most notable result.
 The following season, while initially promising, ended in catastrophe at the 1985 World Championships as Norway dropped out of Pool B for the third time.

 Norway stabilized itself in the lower half of Pool A in the 1990s, but the team was relegated again in 1997.
 After a spell with Swedish coach Leif Boork, Roy Johansen was hired in 2001.
 A new era of slow, but steady, growth began and Norway climbed thirteen places in the IIHF World Ranking during Johansen's reign, from a 21st place in 2004, to an 8th place in 2012.
 Johansen stepped down as head coach in 2016 and was replaced by Petter Thoresen.

+In 2026, Petter Thoresen led Norway to historic wins against Sweden, Czechia, and Denmark, to finished 2nd in group A and advance to the quarter finals.
+Norway would beat Latvia 2–0 already securing Norway's best ever finish.
+Following a 6–0 loss to the Swiss, Norway would earn the country's first medal, a bronze, with an overtime win against Canada.